SylvainMontagny/ical-to-schedule/README.md

 ### **4.4.
 Room Configuration**
 The rooms represent each of your timetables, it's an array of objects, these objects have 4 properties :

+- **isActive** : It indicate if the room is active or not, if it's not active the schedule will not be created or even erased if it already exist.
 - **ScheduleID** : It's the instance number that will be given to the Schedule BACnet object.
 - **name** : It's the name that will be given to the Schedule BACnet object.
 - **device** : It's an object of arrays, if you use the link and binding addons you need to specify the number of every devices related to this timetable for each device type